Segmenting Action-Value Functions Over Time-Scales in SARSA via TD($\Delta$): Analysis

-where $G_{t}^{Z, \lambda_{z}}$ is specified identically to the TD($\Delta$) return defined in Eq.\ref{SRD-Estimator}, modified for the particular action-value function.
-In these equations, $\alpha$ and $\{\alpha_z\}_z$ represent positive learning rates.
-The following theorem demonstrates the equivalence of two SARSA version algorithms in this context.
-The subsequent theorems resemble those presented by Romoff et al. \cite{romoff2019separating}; however, we offer a proof concerning the action-value function in relation to SARSA, whereas they established the proof for the value function. \begin{theorem} If $\alpha_{z} = \alpha$, $\lambda_{z}\gamma_{z} = \lambda_{\gamma}$, $\forall z$, and if we choose the initial conditions in such a way that $\sum_{z=0}^{Z}\theta_{0}^{\gamma} = \theta_{0}^{\gamma}$, then the iterates produced by TD($\lambda$) (Eq. \ref{Delta-Gae}) and TD($\lambda, \Delta$) (Eq. \ref{Deltaestimator}) with linear function approximation satisfy the following conditions:
+where $G_{n}^{M, \lambda_{m}}$ is specified identically to the TD($\Delta$) return defined in Eq. \ref{SRD-Estimator}, modified for the particular action-value function.
+In these equations, $\alpha$ and $\{\alpha_m\}_m$ represent positive learning rates.
+Two SARSA version algorithms are shown to be equivalent in this context by the following theorem.
+The subsequent theorems resemble those presented by Romoff et al.\cite{romoff2019separating}; however, a proof is presented for the action-value function in relation to SARSA, whereas Romoff et al. established the proof for the value function. \begin{theorem} Inspired by Romoff et al.\cite{romoff2019separating}, if $\alpha_{m} = \alpha$, $\lambda_{m}\eta_{m} = \lambda_{\eta}$, $\forall m$, and if we choose the initial conditions in such a way that $\sum_{m=0}^{M}\theta_{0}^{\eta} = \theta_{0}^{\eta}$, then the iterates produced by TD($\lambda$) (Eq. \ref{Delta-Gae}) and TD($\lambda, \Delta$) (Eq. \ref{Deltaestimator}) with linear function approximation satisfy the following conditions:

-\end{theorem} The proof is presented in appendix \ref{proofs}.\\ Equivalence is attained when $\lambda_{z}\gamma_{z}=\lambda_{\gamma},\forall z$.
-When $\lambda$ approaches 1 and $\gamma_{z}$ is less than $\gamma$, this condition suggests that $\lambda_{z}=\lambda_{\gamma}/\gamma_{z}$ could potentially surpass one, resulting in a risk of divergence in TD($\lambda_{z}$).
-The subsequent theorem demonstrates that the TD($\lambda$) operator, as defined in Eq.\ref{bellmaneq}, qualifies as a contraction mapping for the range $1 \leq \lambda < \frac{1+\gamma}{2\gamma}$, thereby confirming that $\lambda_{\gamma}<1$\cite{romoff2019separating}.
+\end{theorem} The proof is presented in appendix \ref{proofs}.\\ Equivalence is attained when $\lambda_{m}\eta_{m}=\lambda_{\eta},\forall m$.
+When $\lambda$ approaches 1 and $\eta_{m}$ is less than $\eta$, this condition suggests that $\lambda_{m}=\lambda_{\eta}/\eta_{m}$ could potentially surpass one, resulting in a risk of divergence in TD($\lambda_{m}$).
+The subsequent theorem demonstrates that the TD($\lambda$) operator, as defined in Eq. \ref{bellmaneq}, qualifies as a contraction mapping for the range $1 \leq \lambda < \frac{1+\eta}{2\eta}$, thereby confirming that $\lambda_{\eta}<1$ \cite{romoff2019separating}.